globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Reference**: *energy-uses.json*

-Energy used for coffee production
+Energy used for coffee production.

 .. raw:: html